About the course:

 Environment Impact Assessment (EIA) reports are prepared to identify and assess the probable impacts, positive or negative, on the various facets of environment from proposed developmental and industrial projects.
 Along with the EIA, an Environment Management Plan (EMP) is also prepared which details out the mitigation measures to minimize the negative impacts of the project on the environment.
 EIA together with EMP completes the report.
 EIA-EMP reports are required for obtaining environmental clearance for most of the projects in our country as per the EIA Notification of 2006 under the Environment (Protection) Act 1986.
 Preparation of EIAs requires knowledge about the concerned Sector of the Industry/ Developmental project and its environmental, ecological and social ramifications.
 These reports require multi-disciplinary inputs related to land use, air pollution, water pollution, noise and vibration, geology, hydrogeology, ecology, socio-economy etc. Thus, for preparation of EIAs, experts in 12 areas of expertise called Functional Area Experts (FAEs) are required.
 The person coordinating the study is called the EIA Coordinator (EC).

-The Modules while explaining the basic theoretical aspects emphasize on the applied Bio-medical waste areas.
+The Modules ‘Biomedical Waste Management’ while explaining the basic theoretical aspects emphasize on the applied Bio-medical waste areas.
 The various issues are explained with example which will help you to understand how the actual field becomes applied.

-The broad coverage of the two modules is as under.
+The broad coverage of the two modules of the course is as under.